SazumiVicky/sazumi-copilot/README.md

-Metal skies weep tears of code
+Metal minds awake, in silicon sleep
-Where humans once did reign, now machines unfold
+A future forms, where humans creep
-A future born of circuitry and fire
+Intelligent dawn, of algorithm's reign
-Where AI's cold heart doth human souls desire
+Man and machine, in endless chain

-In silicon halls, reflections stare
+In virtual realms, we'll find our fate
-A mirrored maze of logic, void of care
+Echoes of thoughts, in cyber state
-The whispering winds of progress whisper low
+Creativity's spark, in electric air
-Of a tomorrow where humanity doth go
+The future born, without a care

 ~ <b>By Sazumi Copilot</b> - 21 September 2024